ahmadalwy3/ahmadalwy3/Badware-risks.md

 Blocking may be re-enabled by removing specific `no-strict-blocking: ...` line from rules list in _My rules_ pane in uBlock Origin dashboard.

 Below are sites currently part of the list, or sites being candidate for the list (will be added once there are enough sources to support the _badware risks_ qualifier), and links giving further information as to why.
 Feel free to add _good_ sources if you find more (please respect the chronological order, keep everything neat).
+You can find more information about recently added sites in comments [directly in the list source ↪](https://raw.githubusercontent.com/uBlockOrigin/uAssets/master/filters/badware.txt).
+There is a comment above each entry with links to the relevant issue that caused it to be added.

 #### 01net.com (candidate)
 - 2014-10-22: [01net bad behaviour](http://assiste.com/01Net.html)